A categorification of cluster algebras of type B and C through symmetric quivers: Introduction

+In literature there are other different categorifications of cluster algebras of type $B$ and $C$.
+In \cite{GLS1} Geiss, Leclerc and Schr\"{o}er use categories of locally free modules over certain Iwanaga-Gorenstein algebras; in \cite{Demonet} Demonet uses exact stably 2-Calabi-Yau categories endowed with the action of a finite group; in \cite{GeuLF1,GeuLF2} Geuenich and Labardini-Fragoso use species with potential.

 The paper is organized as follows.
-In Section \ref{sec:ca-type-C}, we recall the combinatorial description of the cluster complex of type $B$ and $C$ in terms of $\theta$-invariant triangulations of a regular polygon with $2n+2$ vertices.
-Moreover, we give the definition of cluster algebra of type $B$ and $C$ associated with the latter.
-In Section \ref{snake graphs}, we report some basic notions about the combinatorics of snake graphs associated to polygons, and we introduce the tools we will need in the next section.
-In Section \ref{s_formulas}, we state and prove the cluster expansion formulas for $\mathcal{A}^B(T)$ and $\mathcal{A}^C(T)$.
+Section \ref{s_background} is devoted to a quick overview of cluster algebras of geometric type with a particular focus on the geometric model for cluster algebras of type $A_n$, $B_n$ and $C_n$, that will be used throughout the paper.
+In Section \ref{s_formulas}, we give the definition of cluster algebras of type $B$ and $C$ with principal coefficient in a $\theta$-invariant triangulation of the polygon.
+Moreover, we state and prove the cluster expansion formulas for these algebras.
 Finally, in Section \ref{s_categ}, after a recollection on symmetric representation theory, we establish a correspondence between orthogonal (resp. symplectic) indecomposable representations of cluster-tilted bound symmetric quivers of type $A_{2n-1}$ and cluster variables of type $B_n$ (resp. $C_n$).
 Moreover, we give a categorical interpretation of Theorem \ref{theorem1}.